-Other critics were equally taken with the film.
+Other film critics likewise praised the movie.
 John Engstrom of The Boston Globe called it “a small, sincere and nearly perfectly realized film about adolescence in Oklahoma” .
 Rick Lyman The Philadelphia Inquirer referred to the film as a “welcome return to form for Coppola” that saw its themes of “life, death and the swift passage of youth […] treated intelligently and powerfully” .
 Vincent Canby of The New York Times, on the other hand, called the film “spectacularly out of touch, a laughably earnest attempt to impose heroic attitudes on some nice, small characters” .

 The film had its broadcast television debut in July 1987 on CBS.

-On March 6th, 1989 The San Francisco Chronicle reported that a sequel to The Outsiders was in the works.
-Coppola would co-executive produce the two-hour made-for-TV movie, set to air on FOX, while Hinton would write the script and Alan Shapiro would direct .
-According to the Houston Chronicle, FOX was actually considering a weekly series, potentially to premiere in September 1989 when FOX expanded to Monday nights .
+On March 6th, 1989, The San Francisco Chronicle reported that a sequel to The Outsiders was in the works.
+Coppola would co-executive produce a two-hour made-for-TV movie to air on FOX.
+Hinton would write the script while Alan Shapiro would direct .
+According to the Houston Chronicle, FOX was considering a weekly series, potentially to premiere in September 1989 when FOX expanded to Monday nights .

-Reportedly, the idea of turning The Outsiders into a weekly television series was pitched to all of the networks but turned down by ABC, CBS and NBC.
-The popularity of the film on home video helped sell the concept and FOX became interested.
+Reportedly, ABC, CBS, and NBC all turned down a TV series based on the novel and movie.
+The movie’s popularity on home video helped sell the concept and FOX expressed interest.
 Said co-executive producer Joe Byrne, “They were very youth-oriented, new kids on the block, and were aggressive and wanted to do something different.
 We had a very nice situation.
 We had a book that was very successful, a movie that had a lot of big-name actors that came out of it, and then we had the cassette” .

 In early May, FOX was considering 13 pilots for use on Monday nights, including the television version of The Outsiders .
 Later that month the network released its 1989-1990 schedule and The Outsiders was not given a slot on Mondays.
 Instead, the series would be held in reserve for use as a mid-season replacement .
-In August, The Los Angeles Times reported that six episodes had been ordered .
+In August, The Los Angeles Times reported that FOX had ordered six episodes .

-FOX announced in January 1990 that it hoped to expand to Wednesday and Friday nights and The Outsiders was listed as a possible Friday night entry .
-Instead, in early March the network revealed it was making some spring changes to its schedule and The Outsiders was given the Sunday 7-8PM time slot.
+FOX announced in January 1990 its plan to expand to Wednesday and Friday nights.
+One possible Friday-night entry was The Outsiders .
+Instead, in early March the network revealed it was making some spring changes to its 1989-1990 schedule.
+The Outsiders was given the Sunday 7-8PM time slot.
 It would premiere with a special 90-minute episode on March 25th, airing from 9:30-11PM, and then move to its regular time slot on April 1st .

 According to Peter Chernin, president of FOX Entertainment Group, The Outsiders would be “distinctive, emotional, fun and an affirmation of family values.
 It captures the nostalgic value of what growing up was like in the ’60s” .

-The Outsiders was developed for television by S.E.
-Hinton, Joe Byrne and Jeb Rosebrook.
-It was produced by Zoetrope Studios in association with Papazian-Hirsch Entertainment.
+S.E.
+Hinton, Joe Byrne and Jeb Rosebrook developed the TV series.
+Zoetrope Studios produced in association with Papazian-Hirsch Entertainment.
 Ultimately, Hinton did not write the pilot episode.
-It was written by Alan Shapiro, who along with Sharron Miller also directed.
+Instead, Alan Shapiro penned the pilot script.
+Shapiro served as director alongside Sharron Miller.
 Hinton did serve as executive story consultant.
-A total of 13 episode were ordered.
+FOX gave the series a 13-episode order.

-Some 2,500 actors were auditioned by the producers of The Outsiders before they settled on a group of relative unknowns.
+The producers of The Outsiders auditioned some 2,500 actors before settling on on a group of relative unknowns.
 Co-executive producer Joe Byrne explained “you wanted them to have an edge and be a little different looking.
 We also wanted them to be attractive in their own right” .
 Jay R. Ferguson won the lead role of Ponyboy Curtis.
 Like the rest of the young cast, Ferguson made a splash in teen magazines:

 I’m not trying to be like bragging, but I am literally in every teen magazine.
 I have some friends who are on TV shows that don’t get as much publicity as other people.
 I have a good publicist and a very nice mom, and mom’s done most of the work.
 It’s good for the show to do the magazines.
 They see me in the magazines, and then they’ll see the show.